cardano-foundation/docs-cardano-org/learn/chain-confirmation-vs-transaction-confirmation.md

-## Chain confirmation v transaction confirmation
+## Chain confirmation vs transaction confirmation

 When discussing Cardano, often-repeated questions are *what is Cardano’s transaction time?*, and *how many network confirmations does Cardano require before a transaction goes through?* The answers to these questions require a deeper look at the concepts of chain confirmation and transaction confirmation, and how these relate to the protocol.